mews-business-analytics/mcp-servers-list/README.md

 ## Databricks MCP Server

+> 🌟 **TEAM CRITICAL RESOURCE** 🌟
+> This MCP server is absolutely essential for everyone on the business analytics team.
+It's a complete game-changer for our data workflows and dramatically enhances our ability to analyze and create data solutions.

 *   **Purpose**: Enables interaction with Databricks environments.
 *   **GitHub Repository**: [mews-business-analytics/databricks-mcp-server](https://github.com/mews-business-analytics/databricks-mcp-server)
 *   **Key Capabilities & Tools**: